-3.1 Data Manipulation
+3.1.
+Data Manipulation

 This study uses the time series described in Appendix A: Review of Data Sources.
-Except where gaps were present in the historical record, the portfolio returns are actual.^{13,14}
+Except where gaps were present in the historical record, the portfolio returns are actual.^{12,13}

-13 The data represent returns for a selected group of investment components.
+12The data represent returns for a selected group of investment components.
 There was no attempt to filter or smooth the time series in any way.
-However, a few gaps in the historical record where interpolated.
+However, a few gaps in the historical record were interpolated.

 The data were used in two ways: (1) bootstrap samples were made from the original time series in an attempt to approximate sampling error phenomena, and (2) various historical series of the data were used for performance analysis.
-The study examines period segmentation, and the performance of efficient and inefficient portfolios for different forecast durations.
+The study examines period segmentation and the performance of efficient and inefficient portfolios for different forecast durations.

-3.1.1 Historical Performance Analysis
+3.1.1.
+Historical Performance Analysis

-In this section of the paper, data for an efficient frontier are extracted for an historical period and used to evaluate the efficient frontier.
-The on-frontier portfolios are minimum variance portfolios found using quadratic programming.15 Off-frontier portfolios also were calculated.16 The study is concerned with whether the performance of off-frontier portfolios really were inefficient compared to the performance of on-frontier portfolios.
+In this section of the paper, data for an efficient frontier are extracted for a historical period and used to evaluate the efficient frontier.
+The on-frontier portfolios are minimum variance portfolios found using quadratic programming.14 Off-frontier portfolios also were calculated.15 The study is concerned with whether the performance of off-frontier portfolios really were inefficient compared to the performance of on-frontier portfolios.

-3.2 Bootstrap Sampling
+3.2.
+Bootstrap Sampling

-The bootstrap sample of a data set is one with the same number of elements, but random replacement of every element by drawing with replacement from the original set of data.
+A bootstrap sample of a data set is one with the same number of elements, but random replacement of every element by drawing with replacement from the original set of data.
 When this process of empirical resampling is repeated many times, the bootstrap samples can be used to estimate parameters for functions of the data.
 The plug-in principle [Efron and Tibshirani, 1993, p.
-35] allows evaluation of complex functional mappings from examination of the same functional mapping on the bootstrap samples.
-The function $\theta = t(F)$ of the probability distribution F is estimated by the same function of the empirical resamples.
+35] allows evaluation of complex functional mappings from